Star Wars (manga)

 The original Star Wars trilogy was adapted into manga by MediaWorks between 1997 and 1999: A New Hope (1977), The Empire Strikes Back (1980), and Return of the Jedi (1983).
-Later Shogakukan adapted The Phantom Menace (1999) into manga too.
+Later Shogakukan adapted The Phantom Menace (1999).
 They were published in English by Dark Horse Comics.

 Volumes

 In the English versions the art was copied in mirror-image in order to be read from left to right and the content was split into more volumes than the Japanese edition.